LuxoftSDL/sdl_evolution/proposals/NNNN-replace-pthread-implementation-with-threads-from-cpp11.md

 ## Potential downsides

 C++11 provides no equivalent to pthread_cancel(pthread_t thread).
-As variant to solve this issue we can add some cancellation_token to thread attributes which contains a sign that thread has cancelled.
+As an option to resolve this issue we can add some `cancellation_token` to thread attributes which contains a sign that thread has cancelled.

 Pthreads provides control over the size of the stack of created threads, C++11 does not address this issue.
 Most likely we can do without this functionality, but if not, then we can turn to `std::thread::native_handle`